KixAss/HomebridgeMitsubishiWFRac/README.md

 # Homebridge Mitsubishi WF-RAC Airconditioning

+# Warning: this plugin is not functional yet!

 This Homebridge plugin allows control over a Mitsubishi airco unit with WF-RAC wifi-module.

 To install this plugin simple type `sudo npm install homebridge-mitsubishi-wfrac -g --unsafe-perm=true`.